Second-language acquisition: Comparisons with first-language acquisition

 Also, when people learn a second language, the way they speak their first language changes in subtle ways.
 These changes can be with any aspect of language, from pronunciation and syntax to the gestures the learner makes and the language features they tend to notice.
 For example, French speakers who spoke English as a second language pronounced the /t/ sound in French differently from monolingual French speakers.
 This kind of change in pronunciation has been found even at the onset of second-language acquisition; for example, English speakers pronounced the English /p t k/ sounds, as well as English vowels, differently after they began to learn Korean.
 These effects of the second language on the first led Vivian Cook to propose the idea of multi-competence, which sees the different languages a person speaks not as separate systems, but as related systems in their mind.
+A 2025 study found that adult learners can attune to the prosody of a new language after brief exposure, but that concurrent exposure to orthography—especially deep or unfamiliar scripts—hampers this ability.
+This suggests that difficulties with second-language prosody may be influenced by learning conditions, not just age-related factors.

 Learner language

-Learner language is the written or spoken language produced by a learner.
-It is also the main type of data used in second-language acquisition research.
-Much research in second-language acquisition is concerned with the internal representation of a language in the mind of the learner, and how those representations change over time.
-It is not yet possible to inspect these representations directly with brain scans or similar techniques, so SLA researchers are forced to make inferences about these rules from learners' speech or writing.

-Interlanguage

-Originally, attempts to describe learner language were based on comparing different languages and on analyzing learners' errors.
-However, these approaches were unable to predict all the errors that learners made when in the process of learning a second language.
-For example, Serbo-Croat speakers learning English may say "What does Pat doing now?", although this is not a valid sentence in either language.
-Additionally, Yip found that ergative verbs in English are regularly mis-passivized by L2 learners of English whose first language is Mandarin.
-For instance, even advanced learners may form utterances such as "what was happened?" despite the fact that this construction has no obvious source in either L1 or L2.
-This could be because L2 speakers interpret ergatives as transitive, as these are the only types of verbs that allow passivization in English.

-To explain this kind of systematic error, the idea of the interlanguage was developed.
-An interlanguage is an emerging language system in the mind of a second-language learner.
-A learner's interlanguage is not a deficient version of the language being learned filled with random errors, nor is it a language purely based on errors introduced from the learner's first language.
-Rather, it is a language in its own right, with its own systematic rules.
-It is possible to view most aspects of language from an interlanguage perspective, including grammar, phonology, lexicon, and pragmatics.

-Three different processes influence the creation of interlanguages: